phac-nml/mikrokondo/docs/usage/usage.md

 - `--skip_mlst`: Skip seven gene MLST.
 - `--skip_length_filtering_contigs`: Skip length filtering of contigs based on the `--qt_min_contig_length` parameter.
 - `--skip_allele_calling`: Skip allele calling with Locidex.
-- `--fail_on_metagenomic`: Samples that are found to be contaminated or metagenomic are not processed past auto detection saving users computational resources.
 - `--download_checkm2_db`: Download the specified CheckM2 database (see tool parameters).
 If this parameter is set to true and a and CheckM2 database is provided to the parameter `--checkm2_db` a runtime error will be raised.

 #### Datasets